Totchinuko/apiconan.totchinuko.fr/patches/redux.2.1.x.md

 `2.1.26`
 - Internal Changes

+`2.1.32`
+- Slowed down timings at which the dice system is loaded onto the client, to reduce the impact on the login loading it can have.
+- Added an client experimental setting to only load the dice sheet when RPR panel is first opened.
+This help login loading by delaying the dice sheet download.

 ## Fixes
 `2.1.15`
-- Fixing various color formating issues
+- Fixing various color formatting issues

 `2.1.16`
 - Fix empty nameplate bio displaying empty content